This Is How Hedge Fund Manager Ray Dalio Make Successful Decisions

 As such, Ray Dalio’s net worth is estimated to be at about $18 billion.

-As he puts it out in his book that I recommend (Principles: Life and Work), what he sought throughout his life was meaningful work and meaningful relationships which eventually led him to build one of the most successful companies of these past 50 years.
+As he puts it out in his book that I recommend (Principles: Life and Work), what he sought throughout his life was meaningful work and meaningful relationships.
+These principles eventually led him to build one of the most successful companies of these past 50 years.

 Ray Dalio’s Life

 Ray Dalio was born in Long Island, USA.

 At 12 years old, he started investing in the stock market despite not understanding a thing about it and tripled his money thanks to luck (as he puts it).

 He fell in love with playing the market and studied finance at university, later getting a job in commodity trading (goods that haven’t been refined yet, for most cases, like food or energy).